TeHikuMedia/privacy/rongo.md

 We will use your personal information:

-- to provide certain features and services of the App including but not limited to the ability to log in and use the app accross multiple devices,
+- to provide certain features and services of the App including but not limited to the ability to log in and use the app across multiple devices,
 - to respond to communications from you, including a complaint
 - to protect and/or enforce our legal rights and interests, including defending any claim
 - for any other purpose authorised by you or the Act.